 - Carne Asada + Carne Asada Tacos

-- Grilled Fish Tacos with Citrus Carrot Slaw
+- Shrimp Tacos or Grilled Fish Tacos

-The BEST Carnitas (Slow Cooker Pulled Pork)
+Best Carnitas (Slow Cooker Pulled Pork)

 - 4 pound boneless pork shoulder or butt